IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

        git clone https://github.com/<username>/imap_processing.git  # for HTTPS
        git clone git@github.com:<username>/imap_processing.git  # for SSH

+   This must be done even if you have previously cloned the repository.
+You must clone your personal fork.

 #.
 Ensure that the personal fork is pointing to the ``upstream`` ``imap_processing`` repository: